mitchelljustin/pragmatic-lightning/index.md

 **Sidenote: Unlocking your Wallet**

-*In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.*
+*In the future, you might get an error when calling LN RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.*

 *This is because when a Lightning node restarts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
 There are two ways to unlock it, which one you should use depends on your needs.*